- Find an office

 How do you determine what IRS tax filing status you are?

 Married filing jointly is the most common filing status for married couples.
 This status has the highest standard deduction and some of the most beneficial tax rate brackets.
-You file together and report combined income, along with your combined deductions and qualifying credits on the same form.
+You file together and report combined income, along with your combined deductions and qualifying credits on the same return.
 This way, the IRS holds both spouses accountable for all taxes due, including penalties and interest.

 Important tax tip: If filing married filing jointly, you each are responsible for the total taxes – not just yours –so if you have concerns, it’s best to see a tax expert about some other choices you might have, including married filing separately.